WangZhiYao/MedSchedule/README.md

     thread unblocked.

 * Data Persistence: Room
-  * Serves as the local database for storing core data like medications and records.
+  * Serves as the local database for storing core data like medications and logs.

 * Pagination: Paging 3
   * Efficiently loads and displays large lists of data, such as medication history.